Tags:

 Driving home the nail

-Or the one the counter,
+Or the one behind the counter,

-Ringing up the sale
+up the sale

 Or the one who fights the fires,

-The one who brings the mail
+The one who the mail

 For everyone who works the scenes.

-You can see them every morning
+You can see every morning

-In the factories and the fields
+In the and the fields

-In the and the quiet towns
+In the city streets and the quiet country towns

-Working together like spokes inside a wheel
+Working like spokes inside a wheel

 this country turning around.

-Kansas wheat field farmer,
+wheat field farmer,

 Let me you for your time